Revnoplex/vidtty/README.md

 python3 -m pip install -r requirements.txt
 ```

-### Installing Other Dependencies
+### Installing Binary Dependencies
-The other dependencies are listed in the [non-pip-requirements.txt](./non-pip-requirements.txt) file.
+The binary dependencies are listed in the [binary-requirements.txt](./binary-requirements.txt) file.
 You should be able to install them using your package manager but the names for the opencv package may vary.

-e.g., The package name for opencv in the archlinux repositories is `python-opencv` while the package name in the ubuntu repositories is `python3-opencv`
+e.g., The package name for opencv in the archlinux repositories is `python-opencv` while the package name in the ubuntu repositories is `python3-opencv` while in other repositories it might be called `opencv-python`.
+One of these names should work

 If you can't seem to install opencv, you can install the unofficial python package:
 ```sh